modin-project/modin/docs/development/contributing.rst

 Commit Message formatting
 -------------------------
-To ensure that all commit messages in the master branch follow a specific format, we request that your first commit follow the following format:
+We request that your first commit follow a particular format, and we **require** thatyour PR title follow the format.
+The format is:

 .. code-block:: bash